fred-lev/k8s-aws-lab/README.md

 Official doc for [eksctl](https://eksctl.io/)

-Set the [minimum IAM permissions](https://eksctl.io/usage/minimum-iam-policies/) for the user to be able to fully handle the cluster creation via eksctl.
+- [minimum IAM permissions](https://eksctl.io/usage/minimum-iam-policies/) for a user to be able to fully handle the cluster creation via eksctl.

+Best approach here is to create a group, give it the `minimum IAM permissions` and assign a new eksctl user to that group and run aws configure to login as that user.

 ### create the cluster